rileyhales/hales-gis/README.md

 # geomatics

-Geospatial tools in pure python developed by Riley Hales as part of a Master's Thesis at Brigham Young University.
+Geospatial tools in pure python developed by Riley Hales as part of a Master's Thesis in Civil and Environmental Engineering at Brigham Young University.

 https://geomatics.readthedocs.io
 https://github.com/conda-forge/geomatics-feedstock